OleksandrBrusyltsev/Talk_Chat_/README.md

 # Talk Chat: Real-time Chat Web Application
 ## Introduction
-#### **Talk Chat is a web application developed using the Django framework, enabling users to communicate in real-time.
+#### **Talk Chat is a web application developed using the Django rest framework, enabling users to communicate in real-time.
 Utilizing WebSockets(Django Channels), messages are sent and received instantly.**

 ### API Documentation
 **API documentation is available on the local server or online at [Talk Chat API Docs](https://talk-chat6.onrender.com/api/docs/).
 Please note that the first request on Render may take longer than usual, so the site may load slower if this is your first visit.**